suvendu-dash/misconfig-s3-bucket/README.md

  # Check misconfig-s3-buckets

+**What are misconfigured S3 buckets?**

+A misconfigured S3 bucket is a cloud storage bucket provided by Amazon Web Services (AWS) that has been set up incorrectly and is publicly accessible.
+These misconfigured buckets can expose sensitive data and allow unauthorized access, which can lead to data breaches and other security risks.
+It's important for organizations to properly configure their S3 buckets and regularly check for any misconfigurations to prevent these types of incidents.

  **Check each subdomain for misconfigured S3 buckets using s3-bucket-enum and the AWS CLI**

  This script will check each subdomain from the final_subdomains.txt file for misconfigured S3 buckets using the `aws s3 ls` command, and save the results in a file named  `misconfig_s3.txt`.